Last Updated on June 29, 2022 by Rebecca Huff

 Week 19 on Trim Healthy Mama in 2016

 Hard to believe we are this far into our journey this year (2016)!
 Seems like we just got started.
-I was looking back at Week Four of this year on Trim Healthy Mama, when I announced my daughter’s engagement, now here we are less than two weeks away from her wedding day!
-I’m so excited for the soon to be newlyweds.
+I was looking back at Week Four of this year on Trim Healthy Mama, when I announced my daughter's engagement, now here we are less than two weeks away from her wedding day!
+I'm so excited about the soon to be newlyweds.

 One question I get asked a lot is: So, how does this work?
-I have found a lot of people want to get a basic understanding of the plan so they can either 1) get started ASAP or 2) decide if it’s doable for them.
-I have created a cheat sheet to help friends in the past, that is located in my Week Four Menu plan.
+I have found a lot of people want to get a basic understanding of the plan so they can either 1) get started ASAP or 2) decide if it's doable for them.
+I have created a cheat sheet to help friends in the past, which is located in my Week Four Menu plan.
 Today I am sharing an infographic that I hope will help at a glance. (at the bottom of this post)

 Since the wedding almost here we will be traveling soon, so I wanted to review my traveling tips.
 I want to make sure that I am staying on plan while we are celebrating.
 Though I am willing to give myself grace and settle for good enough if I happen to enjoy champagne and cupcakes.

 Yesterday was my son's 19th birthday, and I did accept a very thin slice of his cake, but after two bites I stopped because it wasn't even worth cheating over!
 I think after years of being off sugar, my tastes have certainly changed.